apioo/psx/doc/getting_started/installation.rst

 PSX uses composer as dependency manager so in order to install PSX composer must be installed on your system.
 More informations howto install composer at https://getcomposer.org/.
-In case you cant install composer PSX has also an pre-packaged release which already includes all dependencies which you can download at https://github.com/k42b3/psx/releases.
+In case you cant install composer PSX has also a pre-packaged release which already includes all dependencies which you can download at https://github.com/k42b3/psx/releases.